 From making high-end gaming laptops to somewhat affordable office solutions, MSI is now well established in the portable computing industry.
 A couple of years ago, a market emerged seemingly out of nowhere - the content creator one.
 And last year, MSI converted its GS66 device into the MSI Creator 15.
 We can't say it was a total hit among its target audience, but it was good enough to deserve our "Editor's choice" award.
-Today, however, we mark a step in a completely different direction, reg[...]Read the full review
+Today, however, we mark a step in a completely different direction, regarding the design.
+Gone is the industrially-inspired gaming look, the sharp corners, and the boxy de[...]

 - Aluminum design and great build quality

 - Large arrow keys, RGB backlight, and responsive touchpad

 - 2x SODIMM + 2x M.2 PCIe x4

 - Full sRGB, and DCI-P3 coverage + 92% Adobe RGB coverage (MNG007DA1-1 (CSO1600))

 - 120Hz refresh rate with fast pixel response times (MNG007DA1-1 (CSO1600))

 - 2x Thunderbolt 4 + MicroSD card slot

 - IR face recognition + fingerprint reader